BuildOnViction/dex-protocol/OrderBook/README.md

 ## How to start

 By default we use POA consensus for demo
+Assume you are in root folder
-Node1: `go run protocol/OrderBook/*.go start -privateKey keystore1 -mining true`
+Node1: `yarn node1 -mining true`
-Node2: `go run protocol/OrderBook/*.go start -p2pPort=30101 -httpPort=8546 -wsPort=18544 -bzzPort=8543 -privateKey keystore2`
-Backend: `go run protocol/Backend/*.go rpc`
+Node2: `yarn node2`
+Backend: `yarn backend`

 ## TODO